The 7 Common Mistakes of Not Maintaining Your IT Equipment and How to Avoid Them

 Why is preventive maintenance important?

-Preventive maintenance helps avoid unexpected failures and extends equipment lifespan.
+Preventive maintenance helps avoid unexpected failures and extends the lifespan of equipment.

 What happens if I ignore software updates?

-Ignoring updates can leave your equipment vulnerable to viruses and security breaches.
+Ignoring updates can leave your equipment vulnerable to viruses and security failures.

-It's recommended to clean hardware at least once a month to prevent dust and dirt accumulation.
+It is advisable to clean hardware at least once a month to avoid dust and dirt buildup.

 Why should I back up data?